Our 5 Favorite Things at Worlds of Fun WinterFest + 5 Tips for Your Trip

 For five wonder-filled weeks, Worlds of Fun is transformed from theme park to magical winter wonderland.
 Millions of lights; dozens of shows, rides and attractions; sweet treats galore; nightly snowfall; and even an elf with a pair of reindeer.
 This is one holiday event not to miss!

-We visited in early December to kick off our Christmas season.
-(Our visit was sponsored by Visit Kansas City and Worlds of Fun; all opinions are our own.)
+We visited in early December to kick off our Christmas season. (in partnership with Visit Kansas City and Worlds of Fun)

 Our 5 Favorites